SHE Media

 SHE Media (formerly known as SheKnows Media) is an American digital media company.
-It operates the website properties BlogHer, SheKnows.com, STYLECASTER, and HelloFlo.
+It operates the website properties BlogHer, SheKnows, STYLECASTER, Soaps.com and HelloFlo.
 It has been a brand of Penske Media Corporation since 2018.

 History

-SHE Media was founded as SheKnows.com in 1999 by Kyle Cox, Betsy Gartrell-Judd, and Nancy J. Price, as a subset of Price and Bailey's online media company Myria Media..
-It was designed for "21st-century mothers" with blogs, videos, and articles about entertainment, lifestyle; and, parenting written by industry experts, journalists, and published authors.
+SHE Media was founded as SheKnows.com in 1999 by Kyle Cox, Betsy Gartrell-Judd, and Nancy J. Price as a subset of Price and Bailey's online media company Myria Media..
+It was designed for "21st-century mothers" with blogs, videos, and articles about entertainment, lifestyle, and parenting written by industry experts, journalists, and published authors.
 SheKnows.com was acquired by Evolve Media in 2012, which in turn sold it to Great Hill Partners.
-In 2014, it acquired #BlogHer and STYLECASTER.
+In 2014, it acquired #BlogHer and STtyleCaster.
 In 2016, it acquired HelloFlo, a website dedicated to women's health.

 The company was acquired by Penske Media in March 2018 for $40 million.
 Samantha Skey was named CEO of the company in July of that year.
 SheKnows.com rebranded as SHE Media in November 2018.
 As of that date, it had 60 million unique monthly visitors.

 Overview

 SHE Media publishes entertainment, fashion, health, career, parenting, and food multi-media content.
-The SHE Media Partner Network offers bloggers and social media influencers a portfolio of monetization opportunities.
 SHE Media is the creator of the annual #Femvertising Awards, which pay recognition to brands and agencies that produce pro-female advertising.
 Its #BlogHer brand hosts a series of large conferences for women entrepreneurs and content creators each year.

 Properties

 SheKnows.com

-SHE Media defines SheKnows.com as site dedicated to "providing women with the practical service they need and the daily inspiration they want to live full, authentic lives.
-As the flagship property of SHE Media, SheKnows.com’s editorial and branded content spans topics that include food, family, health, beauty, entertainment and more.
+SHE Media defines SheKnows.com as a site dedicated to "providing women with the practical service they need and the daily inspiration they want to live full, authentic lives."
+As the flagship property of SHE Media, SheKnows.com’s editorial and branded content spans topics that include food, family, health, beauty, entertainment, and more.
 The site was a Webby Best in Lifestyle Site honoree in 2017.
 In 2015, SheKnows.com received an OMMA Award in the Family/Parenting/Women’s Interest Category.
 In 2013, it was listed in Forbes’ Top Websites for Women list.